aidenlab/juicer/README.md

 ------------

-In this repository, we include the scripts for running Juicer on AWS, LSF, Univa Grid Engine, SLURM, and a single CPU
+In this repository, we include the scripts for running Juicer on AWS, LSF, Univa Grid Engine, SLURM, and a single CPU.

-/AWS - scripts for running pipeline and postprocessing on AWS

-/UGER - scripts for running pipeline and postprocessing on UGER (Univa)
+The SLURM and CPU scripts are the most up to date.
+For cloud computing, we recommend the [ENCODE uniform processing pipeline based on Juicer](https://github.com/ENCODE-DCC/hic-pipeline)

 /SLURM - scripts for running pipeline and postprocessing on SLURM

+/CPU - scripts for running pipeline and postprocessing on a single CPU

+/AWS - scripts for running pipeline and postprocessing on AWS **Deprecated**

-/LSF - scripts for running pipeline and postprocessing on LSF **BETA**
+/UGER - scripts for running pipeline and postprocessing on UGER (Univa) **Deprecated**

-/CPU - scripts for running pipeline and postprocessing on a single CPU **BETA**
+/LSF - scripts for running pipeline and postprocessing on LSF **Deprecated**

 /misc - miscellaneous helpful scripts